Linda Crampton is a writer who lives in Greater Vancouver. She enjoys walking and likes to take photographs of her discoveries.

 According to the museum, a typical school day in the 1920s began with the singing of "God Save the King" and the recitation of the Lord's Prayer.
 This was followed by the teacher inspecting the students' hands and finger nails.

 Lunch and snacks were carried in tins, baskets, or pieces of cloth.
-Typical foods included apples, cheese, hard boiled eggs, homemade bread, cake, cookies, and sandwiches.
+Typical foods included apples, cheese, hard boiled eggs, homemade bread, sandwiches, cake, and cookies.
 Games during breaks included marbles and hopscotch.

 The Interurban Tram